 Finding the Value of Nested Functions:

-- To find the values of the nested functions which are used as arguments for a different function you just need to select the nested formula within and press F9.
+- To find the values of the nested functions, select the nested formula within the function and press F9.

 2 Ways to Insert Arguments in Excel